Jmac217/tboc/README.md

 - It will be important to separate the files accessible on the web from the files they include.
 - `admin_cookie.php` could be used for this, or just avoid the entire mess and negate the preceding bullet points by hosting the panel offline...
   - If it's the case that the admin panel will only be accessible from the intranet, as it should be, then the cookie setting won't be necessary for login keys; just a database query and a password should suffice for admin logins.

+### Documentary Scoping

+The documentation will provide instructions on how to properly *use* the CMS back-end, but should also provide sufficient and simple information for manually adding and removing components, and specify all systems of a group and their actions/locations.